 You may also need to make changes in your work duties or recreational activities.
 Some of the jobs associated with carpal tunnel syndrome include those that involve typing and vibrating tools.
-Carpal tunnel syndrome has also been linked to professional musicians.

 Medications used in the treatment of carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
 Corticosteroid injections, given into the carpal tunnel area, may relieve symptoms for a period of time.

 Carpal tunnel release is a surgical procedure that cuts into the ligament that is pressing on the nerve.
 Surgery is successful most of the time, but it depends on how long the nerve compression has been occurring and its severity.

 Symptoms often improve without surgery.
 But more than half of cases eventually require surgery.
 Surgery is often successful, but full healing can take months.

 If the condition is treated properly, there are usually no complications.
 If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.

 Call for an appointment with your health care provider if:

 You have symptoms of carpal tunnel syndrome

 Your symptoms do not respond to regular treatment, such as rest and anti-inflammatory medications, or if there seems to be a loss of muscle bulk around your fingers

 Use tools and equipment that are properly designed to reduce the risk of wrist injury.